ibm-cloud-docs/confidential-computing/about.md

 ## IBM confidential computing strategy
 {: #cc-ibm}

 IBM confidential computing strategy focuses on providing secure and trusted computing environments that protect sensitive data and workloads throughout their lifecycle.
-It aims to address concerns related to data privacy, security, and compliance in cloud, hybrid cloud, and edge computing environments with technical assurance rather than operation assurance.
+It aims to address concerns that are related to data privacy, security, and compliance in cloud, hybrid cloud, and edge computing environments with technical assurance rather than operation assurance.

 ![Technical assurance](../images/technical-assurance.png){: caption="Technical assurance vs. Operational assurance" caption-side="bottom"}